Mike-O-Pedia FAQs for Water Treatment Professionals

 - Caution – If your customer has experienced severe scale build up in pipes or water heating devices he/she might not see zero soft water results due to the erosion of the calcium.

 - Run cold water from high flow tap to ascertain whether the water is soft -> you may experience the same with iron removal.

-- Removing ferrous (Fe ++) iron with a water softener
+- Ferrous (Fe ++) or clear water iron can be removed by a water softener

 - Compensate for hardness & manganese by using this formula:

 - Compensated hardness = 2 x iron + 2 x manganese + hardness

 - Gallons between regenerations = compensated hardness / capacity of softener